Sexual assault is (1) sexual intercourse or (2) sexual contact (3) without affirmative consent.

 - Someone who is under the influence of alcohol, drugs, or other intoxicants may be incapacitated and therefore unable to consent depending on the level of intoxication.

 - Affirmative consent cannot be gained by taking advantage of the incapacitation of another.
-In evaluating affirmative consent in cases of alleged incapacitation, the fact finder asks two questions: (1) did the person initiating the sexual activity alleged to be nonconsensual know that the other party was incapacitated?
-If not, (2) should a sober, reasonable person in the same situation have known that the other party was incapacitated?
+In evaluating responsibility in cases of alleged incapacitation, the fact finder asks two questions: (1) did the respondent know that the complainant was incapacitated?
+If not, (2) should a sober, reasonable person in the respondent’s situation have known that the complainant was incapacitated?
 If the answer to either of these questions is “yes,” affirmative consent was absent.

 - If the fact finder determines based on a preponderance of the evidence that both parties were incapacitated, the person who initiated the sexual activity alleged to be nonconsensual due to incapacity is at fault.